WindowStations/WindowGamepad/README.md

 # WindowGamepad
-XInput mouse interface for "Xbox one" controllers and "Xbox adaptive controller" Allows users to quickly operate the mouse and manipulate the state of Windows on the desktop.
+XInput mouse interface for "Xbox one" controllers and "Xbox adaptive controller".
+Allows users to quickly operate the mouse and manipulate the state of Windows on the desktop.